pragmint/open-practices/capabilities/monitoring-systems-to-inform-business-decisions.md

 # [Monitoring Systems to Inform Business Decisions](https://dora.dev/capabilities/monitoring-systems/)

-Monitoring isn’t just about uptime -- it’s about insight.
+Monitoring isn't just about uptime -- it's about insight.
 The real power of monitoring lies in connecting system signals to business outcomes.

 Every system emits data: response times, errors, user behavior.
-But these aren’t just technical metrics; they're proxies for customer experience, revenue, cost, and product impact.
+But these aren't just technical metrics; they're proxies for customer experience, revenue, cost, and product impact.

-When you use metrics to inform business decisions, the question shifts from simply *What’s happening?* to *What does it mean?* Why aren't users adopting our latest feature?
+When you use metrics to inform business decisions, the question shifts from simply *What's happening?* to *What does it mean?* Why aren't users adopting our latest feature?
 Where are we leaking revenue?
 Which investments are actually moving the needle?
 These questions can be answered when the data is available, accessible, and analyzed properly.

 When teams frame monitoring around business questions, data becomes a tool for learning, not just for observing daily operations.
 This shift encourages hypotheses, fuels iteration, and ties technical work to customer value.